pgbouncer/pgbouncer/doc/usage.md

 pool_size
 :   The user's override pool_size. or NULL if not set.

-reserve_pool
+reserve_pool_size
-:   The user's override reserve_pool. or NULL if not set.
+:   The user's override reserve_pool_size. or NULL if not set.

 pool_mode
 :   The user's override pool_mode, or NULL if not set.